jimmynotjim/scrollnav.com/source/guide/setup.md

 order: 3
 ---

-scrollnav works by scanning the given [HTML Node Element](tktktk) for section landmarks, by default `h2` elements, that it then uses to generate the navigation.
+scrollnav works by scanning a single passed [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) for section landmarks--by default `h2` elements--that it then uses to generate the navigation schema.

 ## Page markup